veragluscevic/dmdd/docs/index.rst

 The code is being actively developed on `GitHub
 <http://github.com/veragluscevic/dmdd>`_;  please feel free to
 contribute pull requests or raise issues.
-If you use this code in your research, please cite GitHub page; ID request is submitted to ASCL and will be available soon.
+If you use this code in your research, please cite GitHub page; ID request has been submitted to ASCL.

 Installation
 ------------